 - The Social Security Administration (SSA) is responsible for administering both the SSDI and SSI programs.
 They hold local offices in each state.
 For example, your Social Security office Orlando location is given the authority to initially determine if you meet disability criteria.

-These agencies follow the federal guidelines to determine the disability of an individual and the compensation he or she should get.
+- These agencies follow the federal guidelines to determine the disability of an individual and the compensation he or she should get.

 What is considered a disability under SSDI and SSI?

-Substantial gainful activity (SGA) is defined by a certain monthly earnings amount.
+- Substantial gainful activity (SGA) is defined by a certain monthly earnings amount.
 If an applicant makes more than this amount, he or she is gainfully active and cannot be considered disabled.

 If you are unable to work, the SSA may approve your request.

-The claim gets stronger when a person suffers from a severe long-term disability.
+- The claim gets stronger when a person suffers from a severe long-term disability.
 If you have been disabled for a year, expect to be disabled for a year, or expect to die, you may have what the SSA calls, a total disability.

 A person applying for disability benefits should provide adequate medical evidence.
 Medical records should describe the impairments in detail.
 Whether you are applying to SSDI or SSI, you will need extensive documentation.
 A valid medical report from a licensed medical practitioner is required.

-Reports from family members, friends, and relatives are not treated as valid medical records.
+- Reports from family members, friends, and relatives are not treated as valid medical records.

-In fact, a strict standard is maintained in order to evaluate the disability of an applicant.
+- In fact, a strict standard is maintained in order to evaluate the disability of an applicant.
 Without proper paperwork, many applications are denied.
 This explains why the majority of initial applications are rejected by the SSA.

 You should always consult with a Social Security Disability Lawyer Orlando trusts.
 Having a lawyer at your side increases your likelihood of getting benefits approved.

 What are the other requirements for SSDI and SSI benefits?

-To receive SSDI benefits, an applicant must have typically worked from 5 to 10 years before the disability began.
+- To receive SSDI benefits, an applicant must have typically worked from 5 to 10 years before the disability began.
 Younger applicants are allowed to have shorter work histories.
 In all cases, an SSDI applicant must wait for a period of 5 months after his disability before getting approved for SSDI benefits.

-4-How does the SSA help with transitioning back to work?
+How does the SSA help with transitioning back to work?

-Many recipients of SSI and SSDI strive to return to work.
+- Many recipients of SSI and SSDI strive to return to work.
 If these beneficiaries are able to recover their health, the SSA will encourage them to transition back to regular work.
 The SSA actually offers “work incentives” that allow you to work and still receive benefits.

-If you are unable to return to work, such as in the case of permanent disability, you can continue receiving disability benefits.
+- If you are unable to return to work, such as in the case of permanent disability, you can continue receiving disability benefits.

-To know your legal rights, visit an SSD Attorney Orlando expert soon.
+- To know your legal rights, visit an SSD Attorney Orlando expert soon.
 This professional will be able to guide you through the entire process.
 Your attorney can simplify an understanding of work incentives, medical requirements, and other application and appeals criteria.

-If you need legal help, a disability attorney can help you approach SSDI and SSI the best way possible.
+- If you need legal help, a disability attorney can help you approach SSDI and SSI the best way possible.

-5-How does a Social Security lawyer in Orlando help?
+How does a Social Security lawyer in Orlando help?

-- </i Documentation using the blue book-Most of us don’t understand the essentials of the Blue Book.
-The listings are complex, and there may be allowances of which we are not aware.
-It is important that you consult with a lawyer to see how your current disability matches, equals, or does not correspond with, a listed condition.
+- Understanding of the Blue Book -The Social Security Blue Book is the listing of disabling impairments as detailed by the Social Security Administration.
+The listings are complex, and there may be allowances of which most people are not aware.
+It is important that you consult with a lawyer to see how your current disability matches or compares to a listed condition.